adegard/PRT_AUTOHOTKEY/README.md

 Download and Install files in the same directory

-Run PRT_strategy_tester v1.10.ahk
+Run PRT_strategy_tester vx.xx.ahk

 Go to a new chart, it will be show option windows.
-Press OK to start.
+Press OK to start (3rd tab).